swcarpentry/DEPRECATED-bc/lessons/thw-python/vars-types/tutorial.md

 ## Introduction

 This lecture is on basic programming in python.
-In order to do the examples, we are going to use an environment called iPython notebook.
+In order to do the examples, we are going to use an environment called IPython notebook.
 I expect this lecture to be interactive, so stop me at any point if you have questions.
 The correct power dynamic is that people are the masters and the machines are servants.
 The computer is a hammer; it